dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Steps to completion

-1. Step 1
+1. Draw interface elements.
+2. Cut out the interface elements
-2. Submit a Public Share Link to your submission in the Studio
+3. Submit a Public Share Link to your submission in the Studio